 I help (who do you help?) do/become/learn (what do you help them with?).

 After that sentence, which already has your profile visitors engaged in what you do, you want to entice them with a call to action.
 A call to action is simply a way for them to DO something, like opt-in to your email list.
 I like to direct them to some sort of freebie I offer, like a free email course, webinar, or PDF download.

-Now let’s chat about your profile photo, because I don’t want to see anymore grainy iPhone pictures of your dog!
+Now let’s chat about your profile photo.
 In this case, I recommend heading out into some natural light and taking a smiling photo of your mug.
 You don’t need fancy camera equipment to do this as most cell phone cameras + good ol’ sunshine will do the trick.

 Lastly, you should add keywords into your profile name.
 This way, your profile has a higher likelihood of popping up when someone searches for one of those keywords on Pinterest, or even Google.

 For example, I create content for entrepreneurs and bloggers, so my Pinterest name says, “Melyssa Griffin | Entrepreneur + Blogging Tips.”
 That way, if someone searches for one of those topics, I have the chance to appear in their search results.
 Also, it makes it super easy for people to see what I’m all about when they land on my Pinterest profile.